 Metabase will return rows where the value1 equals value2 OR value3, etc. Matches must be exact (e.g., strings are case sensitive).

 You can choose multiple columns.
-For example, let’s say you wanted to look for the string Gadget in both the [Title] and [Category] columns.
+For example, let’s say you wanted to find records where [Title] or [Category] fields are equal to Gadget.
 You could write:

 in("Gadget", [Title], [Category])